google/closure-templates/documentation/reference/textual-commands.md

     with the bare minimum to avoid parsing errors (e.g. we would retain a space between `id="foo"` and `class="bar"`; see examples below).

-    **Note:**: This does not apply **within** quoted attribute values; inside the quotes, Soy will apply the regular line joining algorithm (lines are joined with a space, unless bordering a curly brace or angle bracket).
+    **Note:** This does not apply **within** quoted attribute values; inside the quotes, Soy will apply the regular line joining algorithm (lines are joined with a space, unless bordering a curly brace or angle bracket).

 ### Line Joining Examples